Hayk985/MovieDiscovery/README.md

 The application has search functionality.
 You can use it and find your desired movie.
 By clicking on your desired movie you'll get detailed information.

+### Disclaimer
+In order to use the application you need to sign up and generate an ***API key*** following the instructions <a href="https://developers.themoviedb.org/3/getting-started/introduction">here</a>
+To use the application with production build, you need to generate a keystore file "keystore.jks" in the "key" folder and add the corresponding values in "keystore.properties" file.

 ### Available screen in the app

 There are the following screens in the app: